The importance of insurance Ireland

 Critical Illness Cover

 This is a bespoke solution.
+It is important to have life and critical illness cover.
 You choose the types of illness you want to be covered for, and the level of coverage.
 So, if you had €60,000 of cover for cancer, once your diagnosis was confirmed you’d get a cash payout of €60,000.
 The money given to you can be used as you wish – covering treatment costs and fees or paying living expenses.

-Income protection will pay you up to 75% of your annual income if you are unable to work because of illness, injury or disability.
+Income protection insurance will pay you up to 75% of your annual income if you are unable to work because of illness, injury or disability.
 This type of cover can be especially important for self-employed workers who don’t have the kind of sickness cover available to employees.
+Get in touch with Imperius Wealth experts to know about Best Income Protection Insurance for Selfemployed

 Other financial planning insurances to consider